 3. Tract 349 a.
 City staff is working on the purchase agreement with Storybook Homes.

 4. UAS - Aerodrome – Joanne Leming a.
 Joanne reported that they are moving forward with grading plans and building plans.
 Their next step is to submit a grading plan and civil plans for utility improvements to the Building Division.
 The drone rodeo team is looking at logistics for next year’s event which will be held onsite similar to last year.

 Southwest Gas Main Work:

-Southwest Gas’ contractor, NPL, is continuing working in various areas around town over the next several weeks.
-NPL’s work will include partial lane closures to facilitate their work and to remove and replace asphalt.
+Southwest Gas’ contractors, National Pipeline (NPL) and Arizona Pipeline (APL), are continuing work in numerous areas around town over the next several weeks.
+Their work will include partial lane closures to facilitate their work and to remove and replace asphalt.

 The contact information for APL is Mr. Nate Powers at email@example.com or 702-918-6101 for inquiries related to their work.